I’m from Wigan originally but I’m now at Emmaus Bolton. I was homeless from 2001 to 2008, spending time in Blackpool, Manchester and London.

 My marriage broke up in 2000 and it transpired that all I saw was the drink then.
 Sometimes, I would sleep under a cover opposite a pub.
 I was so naïve when I first slept rough that I once left my trainers outside my sleeping bag, and in the morning they were gone.
 I thought nothing of walking across London on my own.

+I used to say, I lived half an hour away from the Queen, which was true in a way.
 I remember seeing water cannons wetting the benches where people would sleep when I was in the city.
 People just didn’t seem to want to deal with people sleeping rough back then.

 I didn’t see the end of it and it’s only with the help I’ve had that I’m where I am today.
-The turning point was when I was in a day-centre in London and my daughter said ‘where are you?’.
+The turning point was when I was in a daycentre in London and my daughter said ‘where are you?’.
 Then I knew I had to sort my life out and I did, with the help of Emmaus.

 I was told about Emmaus by someone in London and because my children live up North, I wanted to get back there.
 I first went to Emmaus Mossley in 2008.
 I did most of the jobs there.
 I’m proud to say I was a main figure in the café.
 We built it up from nothing and it is now a meeting point for lots of people.